quixio/quix-docs/docs/get-started/quickstart.md

     2. Make sure you `pip install quixstreams`.
     3. Make sure you `pip install python-dotenv`.
     4. The function to return CPU load.
-    5. You can connect to Quix Platform using the token you can find in your Quix account.
+    5. You can connect to Quix using the token you can find in your Quix account.
     6. Get the topic you are going to publish data to.
 If the topic does not exist, it is created.
     7. Create a Quix stream to write to.
 You can think of a stream as a channel within a topic.
     8. Publish your data to the stream.